AmaanBilwar/openai-gptoss-hackathon/issues.md

 pr issues:
-    - we dont trakc the pull number? ssomehow need to track the pyll  number or just know the pyll number
+    - we don't track the pull number!
+Somehow need to track the pull number or the llm should just know the pull number

 intelligent commit splitter
     - we need to have more context on what teh feature itself is.